quartiq/miniconf/miniconf/README.md

 ## Control Changes

-To reject invalid settings without changing the live tree, deserialize into a candidate and commit only after the complete call succeeds.
-A failed call can leave partial changes, including on payload finalization errors.
-Applying hardware changes and saving settings remain application decisions.
+Standard leaf updates through JSON-core and Postcard decode and finalize before assignment.
+Raw Serde sources deserialize in place and can leave partial changes on failure.
+Custom setters control their own side effects.
+Stage multi-leaf updates and commit after all calls succeed.
+Hardware updates and persistence remain application decisions.

 Use `#[tree(with = module)]` to enforce rules for a field.
 The integration fixture (`examples/common.rs`)